How much broadband usage do I really need?

-Applications like Netmeter can monitor current usage to give a more accurate picture of how much bandwidth is being used on your connection.
+Applications to monitor usage, examples here, give a more accurate picture of how much bandwidth is being used on the connection.

 It can also be worthwhile having a rough idea of how many MB and GB different activities will use.
 Here's a quick guide:

 |15GB||157,000 pages||3,070||2.5 hours call time||20 full length|